albertovpd/ml_notes_and_comparison_betwen_python-bigquery-automl/src/regression_bigquery_real_case.md

 # ML regression with Bigquery

-- As an example of regression, I'll predict a column called conversion rate.
-I didn't pay too much attention to if that was a good stuff to predict, or if the columns I used will be useful to work in real work with this model.
-The motivation is purely to check how it works.
+- This kind of regression algorithms is very useful when we have collected all data from a customer, nevertheless if a customer does not store the right parameters we are blind (for this reason Google 360 is so useful).

-I already discarded the columns through Python, but we could do something like the following
+I already discarded the columns through Python, but we could do something like the following:

 ## Creating the model